The Observer XT

 The publication power of The Observer XT

-Clear visualization of your data
+Clear visualization of data streams

 The analysis of data often begins with visualizing the event log, one or more videos, audio, and physiological data streams.
 All data streams are displayed alongside and play in perfect sync.
 Visualization creates a direct reference between video, audio, and other data: a great tool for quality improvement.